Electrical network: By linearity

 Linear electrical networks, a special type consisting only of sources (voltage or current), linear lumped elements (resistors, capacitors, inductors), and linear distributed elements (transmission lines), have the property that signals are linearly superimposable.
 They are thus more easily analyzed, using powerful frequency domain methods such as Laplace transforms, to determine DC response, AC response, and transient response.

 Passive networks are generally taken to be linear, but there are exceptions.
 For instance, an inductor with an iron core can be driven into saturation if driven with a large enough current.
 In this region, the behaviour of the inductor is very non-linear.

 By lumpiness

 Discrete passive components (resistors, capacitors and inductors) are called lumped elements because all of their, respectively, resistance, capacitance and inductance is assumed to be located ("lumped") at one place.
 This design philosophy is called the lumped-element model and networks so designed are called lumped-element circuits.
 This is the conventional approach to circuit design.
 At high enough frequencies, or for long enough circuits (such as power transmission lines), the lumped assumption no longer holds because there is a significant fraction of a wavelength across the component dimensions.
-A new design model is needed for such cases called the distributed-element model.
+A new design model, called the distributed-element model, is needed for such cases.
 Networks designed to this model are called distributed-element circuits.

 A distributed-element circuit that includes some lumped components is called a semi-lumped design.
 An example of a semi-lumped circuit is the combline filter.